 In Canada, if Jack has made a technical drawing of the design of his product, he will have copyright in the drawing as an artistic work.
-However, once he mass produces the product itself (in other words, he manufactures more than 50 products), he can’t use copyright in his drawing to stop Jill from buying Jack’s product, studying it and/or making and selling duplicate copies.
+However, once he mass-produces the product itself (in other words, he manufactures more than 50 products), he cannot use copyright in his drawing to stop Jill from buying his product, studying it and/or making and selling duplicate copies.

 Any chance that Jack might have of stopping Jill would be through a registered industrial design.

 HOW DO COPYRIGHT AND TRADEMARKS INTERSECT?

 Where a trademark consists of a word and design or a design alone, the design has the potential to be considered an artistic work under copyright law.

 The advantage of using copyright protection is that, unlike trademark infringement, copyright infringement does not require evidence of confusion or use in commerce.
 It requires you to prove that the artistic work was copied either exactly or in a substantially similar way.